 - Address: 1200 S. Lake Shore Drive, Chicago

 The Shedd is a fun place all year round, but summer visits are extra special because the seasonal outdoor Stingray Touch exhibit is open.
-(It operates between late May and mid-September.)
+(It operates between mid May and late October.)
 Guests of all ages can reach (gently) into the 78-degree water habitat and touch cownose rays.

 Even if kids aren’t looking to get their hands on the rays, the close-up view offers a new perspective and appreciation of these mesmerizing creatures and the way they move through the water.
 Sea star touch and sturgeon touch session are other hands-on activities included with admission.

 - Cost: Private tours $10 per person by appointment only.
 Call (847) 209-5513.

 Do you love alpacas?
 For more alpacas that you’ve ever seen (43!), head to SafeHouse Farms Alpaca in Barrington where they offer a private tour to feed Renata, Jodie, and Bambino as well as their fellow alpaca friends.